University of Ibadan

-The University of Ibadan (UI) is a public research university in Ibadan, Nigeria.
-The university was founded in 1948 as University College Ibadan, one of many colleges within the University of London.
-It became an independent university in 1962 and is the oldest degree-awarding institution in Nigeria.
-Through its graduate network, the University of Ibadan has contributed to the political, industrial, economic and cultural development of Nigeria.
-The history and influence of the University of Ibadan have made it one of the most prestigious universities in Africa.
+The University of Ibadan (UI) is a federal university located in Ibadan, Oyo State, Nigeria.
+Initially founded as the University College Ibadan in 1948, it maintained its affiliation with the University of London.
+In 1962, it became an independent institution, making it the oldest degree-awarding institution in Nigeria.
+The University of Ibadan has significantly contributed to Nigeria's political, industrial, economic, and cultural development through its extensive network of graduates.